Click Here For Volunteer Application Form

 It is the policy of The Ottawa South United S.A that every reasonable effort

-will be taken under the Ontario Soccer Association (OSA) Volunteer Screening Policy to exclude from program responsibilities, (not to be confused with parental responsibilities affecting their own children), any individual with a documented history of child molestation or other criminal record, that would bring unnecessary risk to the health and safety of Ontario Soccer Association program participants.
+will be taken under the Ontario Soccer (OS) Volunteer Screening Policy to exclude from program responsibilities, (not to be confused with parental responsibilities affecting their own children), any individual with a documented history of child molestation or other criminal record, that would bring unnecessary risk to the health and safety of Ontario Soccer program participants.

 It is the intent of the Ottawa South United S.A to exclude from participation, at a